Top Twenty Reasons to support the Constitutional Amendment

 We must not let the pursuit of perfection be the enemy of what is good.
 Some disingenuously assert that the constitutional amendment should be defeated because Lake and St. Joseph counties will start with different caps.
 Instead of starting at 1%, the homeowner caps for Lake and St. Joseph counties will effectively be 1.88% and 1.52% respectively until they become 1% in 2020.

-Even though the beginning homeowner caps are more in Lake and St. Joseph counties, the 2008 property tax relief bill still provides a 2010 net property tax reduction (when compared to 2007) of 16.4% for the typical Lake County working family and 26.7% for the typical St. Joseph County working family.
+Even though the beginning homeowner caps are higher in Lake and St. Joseph counties, the 2008 property tax relief bill still provides a 2010 net property tax reduction (when compared to 2007) of 16.4% for the typical Lake County working family and 26.7% for the typical St. Joseph County working family.

 If it chooses to do so, the General Assembly can lower the homeowner caps for Lake and St. Joseph counties PRIOR to 2020.